 Vythiri Village resort is a luxury spa getaway in Wayanad.
-One of nature’s best-kept secrets, the picturesque setting of the resort is beyond words.
+One of nature’s best-kept secrets, the resort’s picturesque setting is beyond words.
 The 5-star resort with 200 rooms has the ingredients to enjoy a memorable holiday in the blissful hill station.

-With the bliss of melody of birds, enchanting aroma of spice plantations, view of the beautiful Chembra Peak and Karachi stream, enjoy a relaxing holiday.
-The rooms stimulate peace, the spa is amazing offering some of the delightful Ayurvedic massages.
+Enjoy a relaxing holiday with the bliss of the melody of birds, the enchanting aroma of spice plantations, and a view of the beautiful Chembra Peak and Karachi stream.
+The rooms stimulate peace, and the spa is fantastic, offering some delightful Ayurvedic massages.

 Find below some amazing Wayanad tour packages:

 Wayanad is blessed with an expanse of tea plantations.
 In the salubrious weather of the hill station, the lush tea buds bloom perfectly.
 The soil, mists, and great heights produce fine varieties of tea.
 As far as the eye can see, a soft carpet of fresh green tea leaves stretches out.